griffins/radio-stream-track-data/README.md

-# Playing with http streams of Classic 105.
+# Playing with http stream of Classic 105.

 I used acrcloud to detect music tracks played on the http stream.
 Here is the data dump from tracking the station between December 2021, Jun 2022.